 Lakeside Fairways comprises of Belle's largest development area in Batangas, and was introduced by Belle in April 2007.
 This project consists of subdivision lots located south of the existing 27-hole Tagaytay Midlands golf course in Talisay, Batangas.
-As of December 31, 2021, Belle's projects in Lakeside Fairways were comprised of Kew Gardens, Terrazas de Alava, Lakeside Enclave and Tivoli Place, Cotswold, Yume, Katsura and Sycamore Heights.
+As of December 31, 2019, Belle's projects in Lakeside Fairwayswere comprised of Kew Gardens, Terrazas de Alava, Lakeside Enclave and Tivoli Place, Cotswold, Yume, Katsura and Sycamore Heights.

 The Grove at Plantation Hills is our latest development within Tagaytay Highlands.
-A 22-hectare leisure farm community at the Greenlands provides ample green space for nurturing plants and is master-planned to be a residential and farming property-in-one.
+A 22-hectare leisure farm community at the Greenlands provides ample green space for nurturing plants and is masterplanned to be a residential and farming property-in-one.
 One that allows both organic and conventional farming practices, it offers picturesque views of the Midlands Golf Course, Batangas countryside, Mount Makiling, and Taal Lake and Volcano.

 Pacific Online Systems Corporation ("Pacific Online"), incorporated in 1993, leases online betting equipment to the Philippine Charity Sweepstakes Office ("PCSO") for their lottery operations.
+Pacific Online has been consistently profitable since its fiscal year 2002.
 Pacific Online listed its shares on the Philippine Stock Exchange with a successful initial public offering on April 2, 2007.
+A total of 39.8 million shares were offered to the public at ₱8.88 per share.
+Because of high demand for Pacific Online shares, it opened in the market at ₱13.25 per share on the listing date.
 Belle's subsidiary, Premium Leisure Corp., owns 50.1% of all issued shares in Pacific Online as of December 31, 2021.

 Premium Leisure Corp. ("PLC") comprises the group's vehicle for gaming investments.
 It was originally incorporated as Sinophil Oil Exploration Co., Inc. in 1993 with the primary purpose of engaging in oil and gas exploration and development activities.
-On June 3, 1997, its name was changed to Sinophil Corporation with a primary purpose of being an investment holding company and, on July 18, 2014, its stockholders approved a further change in its name to Premium Leisure Corp. with the primary purpose being investments in gaming-related businesses.
-On July 24, 2014, Belle competed transfers to PLC of its 100% stake in PLAI and approximately 102 million shares in Pacific Online (comprising about 34% of issued common shares in Pacific Online), with the Company transferring Belle various real estate assets and corporate securities.
+On June 3, 1997, its name was changed to Sinophil Corporation with a primary purpose of being an investment holding company and, on July 18, 2014, its stockholders approved a further change in its name to Premium Leisure Corp. with the primary purpose being investmentsin gaming-related businesses.
+On July 24, 2014, Belle completed transfers to PLC of its 100% stake in PLAI and approximately 102 million shares in Pacific Online (comprising about 34% of issued common shares inPacific Online), with the Company transferring Belle various real estate assets and corporate securities.
 PLC also increased its authorized capital stock from 16.1 billion shares to 43.6 billion shares, with Belle subscribing to 24.7 billion new common shares or approximately 90%.
-During September and October 2014, Belle, its subsidiaries and affiliates sold a total of approximately 3.5 billionshares in PLC in the secondary market, in order to increase PLC's public float.
-These share sales reduced Belle's consolidated ownership in PLC to 24.9 billion shares or 78.7%.
-As of December 31, 2021, Belle's ownership in PLC is at 79.78%.
-On August 5, 2015, Belle sold its remaining 47.9 million shares in Pacific Online to PLC.
+During September and October 2014,Belle, its subsidiaries and affiliates sold a total of approximately 3.5 billion shares in PLC in the secondary market, in order to increase PLC's public float.
+These share sales reduced Belle's consolidated ownership inPLC to 24.9 billion shares or 78.7%.
+On August 5, 2015,Belle sold its remaining 47.9 million shares in Pacific Online to PLC.
+As of December 21, 2021, Belle's ownership in PLC is at 79.8%.